21 Must-Visit U.K. Locations for Movie and TV Fans

 As long as we’re on the topic of railway stations in the movies, this London station stood in for Lime Street Station in Liverpool, where the lads dodge their fans only to eventually arrive at … Marylebone Station, shot from a different angle.

 Alnwick Castle has a long history as a movie backdrop.
-In addition to being the place where Harry Potter dashed about on his broom, the castle has been featured in Downton Abbey, Transformers: The Last Knight, Robin Hood: Prince of Thieves, Blackadder, Becket, and many others.
+In addition to being the place where Harry Potter first learned to ride a broom, the castle has been featured in Downton Abbey, Transformers: The Last Knight, Robin Hood: Prince of Thieves, Blackadder, Becket, and many others.
 If your goal in life is seeing where Kevin Costner pranced around in tights, this is where you go.

 Also see: Instagram-Worthy International Vacations for Great Photos